EduardoJarsa/mirroring-repository-test/ui_simplification/README.rst

 Translations
 ==================

-This module modifies UI hiding many fields and tabs to ease data entry for the sales area users.
+This module modifies UI hiding many fields and tabs to ease data entry mainly for the sales area users.
+Changes requested by IHO.

-Modules affected:   CRM, Contacts
+Modules affected:   CRM, Contacts.

 Security group "Show Sales UI" allows the user to restore original UI